CiscoDevNet/cml-class-automation/README.md

 After you create your lab definition, take a screenshot of the topology itself and save that as a PNG file in the same `labs_base` directory.
 Call it the same name as the lab definition file with a `.png` extension.
 See the included `STP_Lab.png` file as an example.

+**Note:** Since each lab instance will be deployed on the same CML server, make sure you have enough node (Personal or Enterprise) or seat (Education) licenses to accommodate all of the nodes that will be deployed in total (i.e., across all lab instances).
+Additionally, each jump-host node will lease a DHCP address from the external network on which the CML server resides.
+Make sure there are enough free IPv4 addresses there to accommodate each lab instance.

 Next, create a JSON file to represent the lab to be scheduled.
 An example `stp-schedule.json` file is provided.
 The syntax of this file is as follows: